vmware/vic/doc/user_doc/vic_installation/ts_ui_not_appearing.md

 ## Problem ##

-The UI plug-in installer reported success, but the Virtual Container Host portlet does not appear in the **Summary** tab for the virtual container host endpoint VM.
+The UI plug-in installer reported success, but the virtual container host (VCH) portlet does not appear in the **Summary** tab for the VCH endpoint VM.
 Logging out of the vSphere Web Client and logging back in again does not resolve the issue.

 ## Cause ##